V-Squared/V-Squared.github.io/diy/aio/portable-diy-aio.md

 ## Cutting

-- Total need to cut 4 pcs
+- Total need to cut 4 pcs.
+Big cuts can be made in home depot or equivalent shop.
 - Pay attention to the direction of the grain.
 It is marked in the drawing.
-- Corner cuts are 45°
+- Corner cuts are 45° made with hand saw.

 ## Drilling